d-lynch95/CPH-calculator/README.md

   - understand how to use the website using simple instructions
   - be able to view the website and read all information on all screen sizes
   - easily input my information and view my pay
-  - be able to reach out to the company for more information

 ### Business owner goals
 - As the website business owner I want to